-The observance and compliance with the regulations (e.g., the above-mentioned privacy and security policies, etc.) are subject to review and supervision by those responsible for the internal policies who lead the proposal, creation, dissemination and implementation of them and carry out its monitoring, evaluation and updating and who are empowered to carry out sample supervisions of the controls whenever they deem it appropriate to do so.
+Observance and compliance with the regulations (e.g., the above-mentioned privacy and security policies, etc.) are subject to review and supervision by those responsible for the internal policies and who lead their proposal, creation, dissemination and implementation of them and carry out their monitoring, evaluation and updating and who are empowered to carry out sample supervisions of the controls whenever they deem it appropriate to do so.